moq-wg/moq-transport/draft-lcurley-warp.md

 relays or a broadcaster streaming to a server or publishing across distribution network boundaries.

+NOTE: The scope and use-cases for publish request is being actively discussed and the proposals will be revisited

 ## PUBLISH OK {#message-publish-ok}

 A `PUBLISH OK` control message is sent for successful publish requests.